 - to encourage greater cooperation in developing partnerships and GNSS networks, in the framework of the regional reference frames; and

-- to define recommendations and findings to be forwarded as a contribution to the Office for Outer Space Affairs, ICG and a "Space2030" agenda, particularly, in forging partnerships to strengthen and deliver capacity-building on satellite navigation science and technology.
+- to define recommendations and findings to be forwarded as a contribution to the Office for Outer Space Affairs and ICG, particularly, in forging partnerships to strengthen and deliver capacity-building on satellite navigation science and technology.

 The expected outcomes of the workshop are: